dwarvesf/playbook/engineering/environment.md

 - [Staging](#staging-environment)
 - [Production](#production-environment)

+We use docker and docker-compose to set up our environments.
+Before getting more profound, we suggest you install our [dotfiles](https://github.com/dwarvesf/dotfiles), where we share the configuration and setting.

 ## Local development environment

 This is your device, where you write code.
 The product you're building can be run here, and any changes to it can be tested with minimal delay.
 Integrations to external services are replaced with mockups or stubs to avoid daily work being interrupted by network issues or server downtime.
 In particular, any databases are local.
 However, highly available public services may be used as such.